Ucheodiaka/alx-system_engineering-devops/0x00-shell_basics/README.md

 The file 11-lists will list all files with a period character

 The file 12-file_type will print the type file name

+The file 13-symbolic_link creates a link